Paddling 101: Rapids, Water Levels, & Skill Level

 Water Levels and River Characteristics

-The characteristics of a river can change dramatically as water levels rise and fall.
-Water levels are affected by factors such as rainfall, snowmelt, and dam releases, among others.
-Understanding how water levels can affect the difficulty of rapids and the characteristics of a river is important for planning a safe and enjoyable paddling trip.
+The characteristics of a river can change dramatically as water levels rise and fall, and water levels are affected by rainfall, snowmelt, and dam releases, among others.
+Understanding how water levels can affect the difficulty of rapids and the characteristics of a river is essential for planning a safe and enjoyable paddling trip.

 • L or Low: Below-normal levels for the river.
-Below-normal depth may interfere with good paddling.
-Shallows may turn into dry banks, and low areas may become muddy sandbars.
+Below-normal depth may interfere with a good paddling.
+Shallows may become dry banks, and low areas may become muddy sandbars.

 • M or Medium: Normal river flow.
-Medium water is generally used to describe good water for rivers with slight gradients and enough depth for passage on the steeper sections.
+Medium water generally describes good water for rivers with slight gradients and enough depth for passage on the steeper sections.

-• MH or Medium High: Higher than normal.
+• MH or Medium High: Higher than average.
 Faster flow on gentle gradients.
 The best flow for more difficult river sections with enough water for passage over low ledges and through rock gardens.

-• HH or High-High: Very heavy water.
+• HH or High-High: Hefty water.
 Hydraulics are complex, and even slight gradients become treacherous.
-Debris is frequent.
-Only for experts.
+Debris is frequent, only for experts.

-• F or Flood: Abnormally high water, overflowing the banks; current is extremely violent, and low-lying areas are underwater.
+• F or Flood: Abnormally high water overflowing the banks; the current is exceptionally violent, and low-lying areas are underwater.
 TV crews show up to shoot tape for the evening news.
 Not for any boaters except those with appropriate equipment on dangerous rescue missions.

-Canoe livery operators are excellent sources of information about the rivers they service and usually are quick to warn customers about any unusual situations.
-When the waters are dangerous because of high levels or unusual cold temperatures, most operators will cancel all rentals.
-The better ones will give out rain checks.
-Even if you have your own canoe, operators will be as ready to warn you about dangerous conditions as they are their own customers.
+Canoe livery operators are excellent sources of information about the rivers they service and are usually quick to warn customers about unusual situations.
+Most operators will cancel all rentals when the waters are dangerous because of high levels or frigid temperatures, and the better ones will give out rain checks.
+Even if you have a canoe, operators will be as ready to warn you about dangerous conditions as they are their customers.

 In the next section, we will discuss how to evaluate whether you should paddle a specific river and how to stay safe on the water.